dmcg310/Task-CLI/README.md

 ## Prerequisites

-- Rust (Make sure you have Rust installed on your system.
+- Rust.
+Make sure you have Rust installed on your system.
 You can download it from the official Rust website: [https://www.rust-lang.org/](https://www.rust-lang.org/)

 ## Installation (Linux)